snowmac/snowmac.github.io/_posts/2022-02-10-ag_grid_react_hooks.md

 # The grid options

-Next we use the <a href="https://www.ag-grid.com/javascript-data-grid/column-definitions/" target="_blank">colDefs</a> option from the <a href="https://blog.ag-grid.com/customising-react-data-grid-with-hooks-and-functions/#cellrenderer" target="_blank">Ag-Grid Documentation.
+Next we use the <a href="https://www.ag-grid.com/javascript-data-grid/column-definitions/" target="_blank">colDefs</a> option from the <a href="https://blog.ag-grid.com/customising-react-data-grid-with-hooks-and-functions/#cellrenderer" target="_blank">Ag-Grid Documentation</a>.
 It allows us to set a bunch of fields, names as well as a cellRenderer which is a React Component.

 ```javascript
 const colDefs = [